danielkagemann/coding/README.md

 ## upcoming features

-- error handling for invalid json configuration
-- placement (at the moment all is centered)
 - adding images with placement
 - different fonts
-- more languages only swift and typescript right now
 - control panel (refresh, manual mode)
 - export image
 - export presented as video
 - ...

-# what would be cool to have

-- using a slide for change
-- define the change of the new slide to the previous one
-- highlighting or dimming characters and/or lines